 Will there be bumps in the road at times?
 Of course!
 Will children test the boundaries of house rules?
 Yes.
 When these and other matters arise in the day-to-day running of a home, the question is, will those responsible for the welfare of the children step up and parent?

-The Bible tells us that children are a beautiful gift from God (Psalm 127:3-4).
-These “gifts” may never admit it, but they are looking for good, capable adults to model for them how to live a structured life.
-A wise stepparent who is not afraid to lead by example will step up and patiently parent for the future benefit of all their children.
+Children are looking for good, capable adults to model for them how to live a structured life.
+A wise stepparent will strive to lead by example and patiently parent for the future benefit of all their children.

 For more about blended families, see “Four Keys to Building a Strong Blended Family.”
 For more practical advice on parenting, see the articles in the “Parenting” and “Family” sections.